Living in Peterborough

 For the green-fingered, there's a community project called The Green Backyard.
 Their aim is to help transform derelict urban spaces into vibrant and sustainable green spaces.
 Volunteers are always welcome.

-Peterborough is part of Cambridgeshire, which has 12 designated as nature reserves – including much of its famous fenland.
+Peterborough is part of Cambridgeshire, which has 12 designated nature reserves – including much of its famous fenland.
 Peterborough's Green Wheel is a network of routes in and around the city created as part of a millennium project.